William Wells Brown, Wildcat Banker

 In an essay on Clotel in the volume Early African American Print Culture, Lara Langer Cohen argues that Brown’s writing “demands fresh forms of analysis that would recognize citation as an important technique of African American print culture, theorizing modes of textual production that exceed origination to encompass reading, maneuvering, and rearrangement”.22 In other words, the meaning of Brown’s barber/banker story is not limited by whatever Brown’s original intention for it was when he first told it or wrote it down.
 By reprinting, revising, and recontextualizing his original story, Brown was able to repurpose it to suit whatever writing project he was undertaking.
 And when it stopped being a good story, he stopped using it.
 But the story did not stop with Brown.
 The “reading, maneuvering, and rearrangement” of the shinplaster tale includes its citation by other writers, like Hancock and Sykes (and their readers), who refashioned Brown’s Wildcat days.
 By my count, at least fourteen periodicals published, or republished, reviews of Sykes’ paper, and most of them included a sentence or two (or more) about Brown.
 Years after Brown had stopped telling one of his favorite anecdotes, it suddenly had thousands of new readers.
 This was an unexpected twist that one of American literature’s cleverest and craftiest writers would surely have appreciated.

 Ross Bullen is a writer and teacher living in Toronto.
 His work has appeared in The Public Domain Review, McSweeney’s Internet Tendency, American Literature, and elsewhere.
-He is currently working on a book about the cultural history of “white elephants”.
-Ross is an Assistant Professor of English at OCAD University, and you can read more of his work at rossdanielbullen.com.
+Ross is an Assistant Professor of English at OCAD University.
+You can read more of his work here.